suganyas/StateStringService/README.md

  ```

 # Start Application:

 Once Dynamo DB is running in local and table is created go to the root directory .
 Run the command
 ```
 mvn spring-boot:run
 ```
-You can see the end points in Swagger Docs: http://localhost:8080/swagger-ui.html
+You can see the end points in Swagger with Docs: http://localhost:8080/swagger-ui.html

 # Run UnitTests:

 Go to the root directory .
 Run the command
 ```
 mvn verify